Energy

 Scope 2 includes indirect greenhouse gas emissions from purchased energy, such as electricity and district heating.

-Avinor aims to reduce energy consumption for operating existing buildings and facilities by 10% by the end of 2028, compared to the 2023 level.
+Avinor aims to reduce energy consumption from operating existing buildings and facilities by 10% by the end of 2028, compared to the 2023 level.

 This goal applies to energy use that is adjusted for temperature, excludes vehicle charging and re-invoiced electricity, and includes self-produced energy.
 In the event of significant changes in area or measurement structure, deviations will be explained in the energy reporting.

-It is estimated that the goal would result in cost savings of ~19 million NOK annually with a 10% reduction in Avinor's own energy consumption, and contribute positively to the established climate target (4-7% of emission reductions).
+It is estimated that the goal would result in cost savings of about19 million NOK annually from a 10% reduction in Avinor's own energy consumption, and would contribute positively to the established climate target (4-7% of emission reductions).

-Avinor has started an energy optimization project to reduce energy consumption and costs through profitable measures across the entire organization.The project is organized into four work streams:
+Avinor has launched an energy optimization project to reduce energy consumption and costs through profitable measures across the entire organization.The project is organized into four work streams:

-- Investment and Operations: Identification, analysis, and implementation of energy measures requiring investments and operational improvements.
+- Investment and Operations: Identification, analysis, and implementation of energy measures requiring investments and operational enchancements.

 - System Optimization: Improvement of SD systems and energy monitoring systems (EMS).

-- Measurement and Payment: Work with measurement, billing, and user payment for energy consumption.
+- Measurement and Payment: Managing metering, billing, and user payments for energy consumption.

-- Technology and Innovation: Development of smarter energy management through new technology.
+- Technology and Innovation: Development of smarter energy management using new technology.